gabri-gomes/gabri-gomes/README.md

 I'm exploring **Computer Vision**, **Software Development**, and **Algorithms**.
 Always curious about how things work under the hood.
-Right now, I’m working on small projects to get better in the areas I’m most passionate about I learn best by building.
+Right now, I’m working on small projects to become more fluent in the areas I enjoy most.

 ---
 <p align="center">